-The main difference between sales copy and an article — besides the missing call to action — is that an article will often include action steps or advice the reader should follow, and will always offer something valuable to the reader.
+The main difference between sales copy and an article is that an article will often include action steps or advice the reader should follow, and will always offer something valuable to the reader.

 Although I must say, some of the best copywriters can even make reading sales copy valuable.

 But what makes article writing such a great opportunity for Barefoot Writers — beyond the demand — is that the length of an article can range anywhere from 400 to 1,200 words, and can often be written in less than a couple of hours.
 I even know some writers who can bang them out in under 30 minutes!

 Clients will often pay you good money to write articles for their own websites and newsletters.
 Articles quickly build up site content which helps improve search engine results, increases site traffic, and makes the site more useful to visitors, ideally resulting in more sales.

 Sometimes though, clients will hire you to write articles, and then get them published so that they can use the articles to drive web traffic to their websites.
 You may also choose to write articles to promote your writing business and position yourself as an expert in your area of expertise.

 In either case, you want to know how and where to publish them.
 So, let’s take a look at a few of the options…

 These are websites where people publish articles on a wide variety of subjects, and are typically used when you’re looking to boost search engine rankings, because the articles can include links back to your website.

 The key is to publish a lot of articles to generate a lot of links, and publish with the highest-quality article banks, which include: